-To help doctors give their patients the best possible care, the American Society of Clinical Oncology (ASCO) recently updated a guideline developed in 2006 on when to use white blood cell growth factors.
-This guide for patients is based on ASCO’s recommendations.
+To help doctors provide their patients with the highest quality care, the American Society of Clinical Oncology (ASCO) recently updated a guideline developed in 2006 on when to use white blood cell growth factors to prevent infection.
+This guide for patients is based on ASCO’s most recent recommendations.

-CSFs are supportive medications, which mean that they are not intended to treat cancer, but rather to prevent patients from developing side effects of cancer treatment, such as infections.
-CSFs are given as shots, usually 24 hours after a chemotherapy treatment, and include filgrastim (Neupogen), sargramostim (Leukine), and pegfilgrastim (Neulasta).
+CSFs are supportive medications.
+This means that they do not treat the cancer, but prevent patients from developing side effects of cancer treatment, such as infections.
+CSFs are given as shots, usually 24 hours after a chemotherapy treatment, and include filgrastim (Neupogen, Zarxio), sargramostim (Leukine), and pegfilgrastim (Neulasta).
 These medications are made in the laboratory and are similar to those naturally produced by the body.

 The general recommendations for the use of CSFs include the following:

-- The first option should be to find an effective chemotherapy schedule that doesn’t require the use of CSFs, if possible.
+The first option is for your doctor to recommend an effective chemotherapy regimen that doesn’t require the use of CSFs, if possible.

-- Patients should receive CSFs when the risk of developing febrile neutropenia is about 20% or greater.
-Your doctor will estimate your risk based on the patient's cancer type, treatment plan, age, medical history, and other factors.
+CSFs may be recommended if your risk of developing febrile neutropenia is about 20% or greater.
+Your doctor will estimate your risk based on the type of cancer you have, your treatment plan, age, medical history, and other factors.
 Some of the factors your doctor will consider before recommending CSFs includes:

-- Patients receiving dose dense chemotherapy (treatment given more often, such as every two weeks instead of every three weeks)
+Whether you are receiving dose dense chemotherapy.
+Dose dense chemotherapy is given more often, such as every two weeks instead of every three weeks.

-- Patients with health conditions that place them at higher risk of developing complications from neutropenia
+Whether you have another health condition that increases your risk of developing complications from neutropenia

-There are circumstances where treatment with a CSF is not recommended.
+Sometimes, CSFs are not recommended.
 Please talk with your doctor for more information.
 Some of these situations include:

-- Patients receiving chemotherapy with a risk of febrile neutropenia that is less than 20%, which includes most chemotherapy regimens, and do not have health conditions that put you at high risk of febrile neutropenia.
+If you are receiving chemotherapy with a risk of febrile neutropenia that is less than 20%, which includes most chemotherapy regimens, and do not have health conditions that put you at high risk of febrile neutropenia.

 Patients are encouraged to ask their doctors the following questions about CSFs:

-- Is there an effective chemotherapy regimen (schedule) for my type of cancer that might not require the use of CSFs?
+Is there an effective chemotherapy regimen for my type of cancer that might not require the use of CSFs?

-- What can be done to treat bony aches and joint pain?
+What can be done to treat bone aches and joint pain?

 Read the entire clinical practice guideline at www.asco.org/guidelines/wbcgf.